wbotelhos/rspeed/README.md

 ## Usage

+- `RSPEED_NAME`: You app name to avoid data override
+- `RSPEED_PIPE`: Current pipe
+- `RSPEED_PIPES`: Quantity of pipes
+- `RSPEED_RESULT_KEY`: The key that keeps the final result of all pipes
+- `RSPEED_TMP_KEY`: The temporary key that keeps the partial result of the pipes
 - `RSPEED`: Enables RSpeed
-- `RSPEED_PIPES`: Quantity of pipes
-- `RSPEED_PIPE`: Current pipe
-- `RESPEED_TMP_KEY`: The temporary key that keeps the partial result of the pipes
-- `RESPEED_RESULT_KEY`: The key that keeps the final result of all pipes

 ```sh
 RSPEED=true RSPEED_PIPES=3 RSPEED_PIPE=1 bundle exec rake rspeed:run